 I apologize in advance for my tirade, but an email landed in my inbox recently that just got me going!
-The email invited me to a panel discussion about how to use social media to get my business "seen".
+The email invited me to a panel discussion about how to use social media to get my business “seen”.
 I was curious.
 Marketing Cafe has, in all due modesty, some expertise in this area.
-But the landscape is ever changing and there's always some new pearl of wisdom to be gleaned.
-What might I learn in the couple of hours at this panel discussion
+But the landscape is ever-changing and there’s always some new pearl of wisdom to be gleaned.
+What might I learn in a couple of hours at this panel discussion

 So I read the invitation and went to the websites – and social media channels, of course – to learn more about the panel of 3 experts.

 If you call yourself a social media expert…

 …you should be a shining example of an integrated social media strategy.

 Without getting into the gory details I found that the “experts” themselves didn’t seem to have any real social media strategy.
 In one glaring example the link from her website took me to her Twitter account – with all 7 tweets having been posted between Dec.
 2010 and 2009!
 And she didn’t have a Facebook Page at all.
 Another had a pretty confusing-looking site that only linked to his Twitter account, though he did have a Facebook page and LinkedIn account both of which were active.
 The third did seem to have her act together.
 I could easily get from her very professional-looking website to her Twitter and Facebook pages, both of which were active with relevant information.

 I get upset when people proclaim themselves experts when they’re not.
 I get upset when people jump on the bandwagon and take good money from hard-working people and they know no more than the people hiring them!
 I get upset because it casts a shadow over those of us who want to provide a genuine value to our clients and are actually walking the walk.

 So what can you do to avoid the hangers-on?